Wavefront Mapping for Absolute Atom Interferometry

 {\it Phase mapping}---The spatially-resolved interferometer phase is measured using pixel-by-pixel fitting of the interferometer signal~\cite{Hoth2016}.
 To enable local determination of the interferometer phase $\phi_i$ and contrast $c_i$, the global phase of the interferometer is scanned over a range of $\approx 4\pi$ by varying $\alpha$; the corresponding Raman frequency chirp phase is $\phi_{\textrm{chirp}} = (\alpha - \alpha_0)T^2$, where $\alpha_0$ is the chirp rate which nulls the gravitational phase shift.
 The spatially-resolved, fractional interferometer transfer probability $P_i$ is fit to a sinusoidal function $P_i= [1 - c_i\cos(\phi_\textrm{chirp}+\phi_i)]/2$ to infer $\phi_{i}$ at each pixel $i$ as shown in Fig.~\ref{fig:description}(b).

 An example of the resulting phase maps is shown in Fig.~\ref{fig:description}(c).
 The atomic absorption signal is recorded at 9~$\mu$m spatial resolution, and the data is processed after $8\times8$ binning of the data such that each pixel is 72~$\mu$m by 72~$\mu$m.
 In the center of the gas, each pixel detects $\sim 6000$ atoms and the interferometer contrast is $\approx$~40~\%.
-The contrast drops to $\approx$~25~\% at the edge of the field of view due to reduced Raman Rabi rates in the wings of the Raman beam.
-For the recorded data, the single-shot phase noise from vibrations is $\approx 70$~mrad and dominates the projection and measurement noise except near the edges of the gas.
+For the recorded data, the single-shot phase noise from uncompensated vibrations is $\approx 70$~mrad and dominates the projection and measurement noise except near the edges of the gas.

 Phase variation across the atomic sample is observed at the radian level due to a combination of inertial and non-inertial phases.
 To aid in isolating the wavefront phases, we perform k-reversal to reject differential light shifts and magnetic gradients that are common-mode to both k-vectors.
 The $\pm k$ phase maps $\phi_{+k}$ and $\phi_{-k}$ are combined to separate these signals, forming the differential and common-mode signals $\phi_{\Delta} = (\phi_{+k} - \phi_{-k})/2$ and $\phi_{\Sigma} = (\phi_{+k} + \phi_{-k})/2$, respectively, as shown in Fig.~\ref{fig:fig2}.